 Length using a ruler measure the side of the dogs head from just behind the ear to the tip of the nose.

 Pick the muzzle that is the same or shorter length to the length of your dog's head.
-All have straps to adjust the length.
+All muzzles have head straps to adjust the length.

 Danny measures 20 cm

 It is easy to underestimate the amount of room needed to allow your dog to pant freely.
-Signs that a muzzle are too small are that the dog will pant heavier, quicker than usual, and that they don't settle with the muzzle on, often trying to pull them off- because they can't breath effectively!
+Signs that a muzzle are too small are that the dog will pant heavier, more often than usual, and that they don't settle with the muzzle on, often trying to pull them off- because they can't breath effectively!

 Step 1 To find the circumference measurement, using a soft tape measure around the end of the dog's muzzle ensuring both the top & bottom jaw is captured in the measurement and that the tape sits flush as shown on Danny.

 For other breeds particularly those with wider faces such as the labrador, SBT you may find it helpful to measure the width of the dog's muzzle, and the length of the dogs muzzle as explained below.

 The basket of the 114 and the Birdwell are 7cm wide which is relatively narrow for the size of muzzle.

 The 11o and 107 are 9cm wide and the basket of these muzzles can be squashed into a wider, rounder shape to accommodate a wider face.